jmarti1226/cyber-sec/Ansible/README.md

 The machines on the internal network are not exposed to the public Internet.

 Only the Load Balancer can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
-- For this setup only my personal IP addresses is allowed.
+- For this setup only my personal IP address is allowed.

 Machines within the network can only be accessed by the Jump Box Machine.
 - IP address: 40.122.166.112